 Evaluating thin alfalfa stands can lead to critical decisions about summer annual forages.
-If your stand is not thick enough (approximately 40 stems per square ft according to Dr. Marvin Hall, Penn State University), consider interseeding a summer annual such as sorghum sudan or sudangrass, or rotating to Masters Choice corn for silage.
+If your stand is not thick enough (approximately 40 stems per square ft according to Dr. Marvin Hall, Penn State University), consider interseeding a summer annual such as sorghum sudan or sudangrass, or rotating to King Fisher corn for silage.

 Success for Summer Annual Alfalfa Interseeding

 - Ensure that a residual herbicide program will not impact your summer annual choice.

 - Confirm minimum daily soil temperatures have reached 60 degrees F and predicted to stay warm.
 In most years this usually means taking two aggressive cuts before seeding or delaying the first cutting.

 - Prior to seeding, control grasses and weeds with an appropriate non residual herbicide or if organic, consider a light discing.
 Summer annuals do not interseed well into grasses or weeds but work well seeded into alfalfa and red clover.

 - No-till approximately ½ to 2/3 of suggested full seeding rate depending on alfalfa density.

 Sorghum sudans – Seed into moist soil at a minimum of 1” depth and a maximum of 2”.
 If soil is dry, risk is very high.

 Sudangrass – Seed into moist soil at a minimum of 1/2” depth and a maximum of 1”.
 If soil is dry, risk is very high.